Learning Pathway

 Who This Pathway Is For

-This pathway addresses the practical challenges faced by heritage professionals who must navigate between scholarly accuracy, institutional constraints, community sensitivities, and political pressures.
-If you work in museums, archives, heritage sites, or cultural organizations, this case study offers both analytical frameworks and practical reflection on the tensions inherent in contested heritage interpretation.
+This pathway addresses the practical challenges faced by professionals who must navigate between scholarly accuracy, institutional constraints, community sensitivities, and political pressures when dealing with contested heritage.

 Recommended Sequence